openSUSE/news-o-o/_posts/2011-02-27-opensuse-weekly-news-issue-164-is-out.markdown

   1. A 99% working Session Indicator, from where users can perform several session related tasks (ex: logout, restart, switch users, hibernate, etc).
-The only feature I know it™s not present is the restart/relog option after software updates.
+The only feature I know itâ€™s not present is the â€œrestart/relogâ€ option after software updates.
 If anyone want to work this indicator to work with PackageKit / YaST or zypper, would be probably a big plus and significative contribution to openSUSE and upstream.